Healthdirect Free Australian health advice you can count on.

 What is Swedish massage?

 Swedish massage is one of the most popular forms of massage therapy.
-It can help you relax, give you more energy, and may help after an injury.
+It may be used for:

 What does a Swedish massage involve?